-“It was very mysterious because the light seemed not to be linked to any known galaxy at all,” said University of Arizona astronomer Christina Williams, who noticed a faint light blob that seemed to be coming out of nowhere, like a ghostly footstep in a dark wilderness, in new sensitive observations using the Atacama Large Millimeter Array, or ALMA, a collection of 66 radio telescopes high in the Chilean mountains.
+“It was very mysterious because the light seemed not to be linked to any known galaxy at all,” said University of Arizona astronomer Christina Williams, who studies galaxy evolution in the very early Universe.
+Dr. Williams noticed a faint light blob that seemed to be coming out of nowhere, like a ghostly footstep in a dark wilderness.
+The recent sensitive observations come from the Atacama Large Millimeter Array (ALMA), which is a collection of 66 radio telescopes located high in the Chilean mountains.
 “When I saw this galaxy was invisible at any other wavelength, I got really excited because it meant that it was probably really far away and hidden by clouds of dust.”

 Signal from the Dawn of the Universe